bigbri64/real-time-sample/README.md

 ## How to Run

-To use this samples, simply follow these steps:
+To use this sample, simply follow these steps:

 1. clone this repo: